Flag of Houston

-The flag of Houston is the official flag of the city of Houston.
-It consists of a large white five-pointed star on a blue background with the city's seal set within the star.
+The flag of Houston, Texas consists of a large white five-pointed star on a blue background with the city's seal set within the star.
 The flag was adopted in 1915.

 In 1915, Mayor Ben Campbell decided Houston should have its own flag and organized a contest to solicit submissions from the public.
 According to a Houston Post clipping from 1915, one design idea included an illustration of Houston as a meteor, "the head of the star of which was plowing its way through a sky of equal proportions of red and blue."

 The winning design was submitted by Major W.A.
 Wheeldon, a British ex-pat.
 The design, drawn by Mrs. J.W.
 Greenhill Jr., originally depicted the coat of arms of Sam Houston's family.
 A panel of contest judges, however, substituted the city seal for the coat of arms, saying it was more forward-looking.

 The city seal was adopted in 1840, not long after the city was founded by Augustus Chapman Allen and John Kirby Allen.
 It depicts a 4-4-0 locomotive, although it was before any railroad reached Houston.
 According to John Lienhard, a professor emeritus of mechanical engineering and history at the University of Houston said the 4-4-0 locomotive featured prominently on the seal had only been around for three years at that point.

-This flag is not very popular or displayed commonly because the flag violates basics of flag design defined by the North American Vexillological Association as, Keeping it simple; use meaningful symbolism; use two to three basic colors; no lettering or seals; be distinctive or be related.
+This flag is not very popular or displayed commonly.
 In 2015, an original 1915 prototype for what would become the official flag was found in a resident's garage and was given to Preservation Houston.
 Eventually, the group raised $3,500 to have the flag restored.
 The North American Vexillological Association kicked in the remainder of the cost with a $500 grant.
 The flag was sent to be restored in New Orleans and now hangs in the Julia Ideson Library downtown.